Payments Exempt from FUTA Tax

 - Employer reimbursements for qualified moving expenses, to the extent that these expenses would otherwise be deductible by the employee.

-on behalf of employees to a qualified plan are exempt from FUTA tax.
+3. Retirement/pension plan contributions made by the employer on behalf of employees to a qualified plan are exempt from FUTA tax.
+Such plans include:

 - Payments up to $5,000, per employee, ($2,500 if married filing separately) for a qualifying person's care.

 - Payments made under workers' compensation law because of a work-related injury or sickness.

 - See section 6 of Pub.
 15-A, Employer's Supplemental Tax Guide